kwonus/AV-Engine/README.md

 The AV-Bible application is [currently available](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us) in the Microsoft Store.
 The existing app is being retrofitted to utilize the  forthcoming AVX-Framework.
 With this new framework, AV-Bible will expose dozens of new features and capabilities.
 And to be honest, the feature set of the existing app is a bit limited (as it sports an older SDK, and an earlier, v1-alpha release of Quelle).

-While not identified on the roadmap in Figure 4-2, a CYQ4/2024 release of Digital-AV is expected to add NUPhone pronunciations for the Elizabethan-English lexicon.
+While not identified on the roadmap in Figure 4-2, a of Digital-AV late in 2024 is expected to add NUPhone pronunciations for the Elizabethan-English lexicon.
 Currently, only NUPhone pronunciations exist for the Modern-English lexicon.

 ### Final Thoughts